Is My Pain from the Hip or the Back?

 A Sign(s) that Your Pain is from the Hip

 A hip labrum tear is more common in athletes but can happen to anyone.
-Those with hip labrum tears often complain of pain in the groin pain or in the “jeans pocket” region.
+Those with hip labrum tears often complain of pain in the groin or in the “jeans pocket” region.
 Hip labrum tears are usually diagnosed with a history and physical exam.
 If a labral tear is suspected, then an MRI is usually ordered.
 Watch this VIDEO about hip labrum tears.

 As we age in life, especially in older individuals, the word osteoarthritis will become your enemy.
 People that have osteoarthritis report pain in their buttocks and the front of the legs.
 Individuals that present with just hip pain usually have difficulty with walking short and long periods, difficulty with performing tasks such as walking up and down steps, getting in and out of the car, to having difficulty don and doffing their socks and shoes.